dreamforceinc/wCenterWindow/README.md

 And if you enable the "Run as administrator" option in the shortcut, then wCenterWindow will not start.
 This is related to the security of Windows (maybe only in 10/11, I did not check).\
 This behavior can be bypassed by creating a task in the Task Scheduler with the "Run with highest privileges" option.\
 **Note:** If you run wCenterWindow via the Task Scheduler, I highly recommend enabling the "Delay task for" option for 15-30 seconds, otherwise you may get an error message "Can't create tray icon".

+## License

+MIT License

+Copyright (c) 2023 W0LF aka 'dreamforce'

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.